albincorreya/Freesound_Max-MSP_Modules/README.md

 -------------------------
-For any doubts, feedback and suggestions contact me at albinandrew.correya@upf.edu
+Contact me at albinandrew.correya@upf.edu for any suggestions and feedbacks.